jackSeigerman/Random-Imgur/README.md

 ## Installation

+On the right side of the page there is a "Releases" tab, click it and then find your operating system.

 A JDK of at least version 23 needed to run either the jar or exe. click your operating system to download the JDK if you dont already have it.

 [Windows](https://download.oracle.com/java/23/latest/jdk-23_windows-x64_bin.exe)